Lychee-Bot/project/README.md

 ## Actuation

 We have thought about two differnt approaches to achieve our goals.
 Approach 1 leverages existing turtlebot pacakge, but we soon found out a major drawback that prevent us using approach 1, so we switch to approach 2.
-In Approach 2, we set up our own master server that compute the path based on human modeling constraints.
+In Approach 2, we set up our own master server that compute the path and send commands to our controller based on human modeling constraints.

 ### Approach 1: Map Update
 The first time we thought about "turtelbot avoids pedestrain and goes to a specific location on map" problem, we were confident that there must be online solutions, since the turtlebot is very popular.
 Indeed, there is one path planning package called ```actionlib``` which takes a stacic map and a goal (inspired by [Learn Turtlebot and ROS](https://github.com/markwsilliman/turtlebot/)).
 It has a built-in function that will compute the path for turtlebot, and moves the turtlebot to desired location.
 However, this method doesn't do well in our goal: